 Store in a brown bag or tin cookie box for a few days, or store them in an airtight container at room temperature for up to 5 days.

-You have light buckwheat flour, which is essentially ground from hulled buckwheat seeds, and regular or dark buckwheat flour, which is ground from unhulled seeds and thus has more fiber.
 Light buckwheat flour is perfect for baking and creates that lovely crumbly texture in these chocolate chip cookies.
 However, I have used a combination of light and dark or only dark buckwheat flour before, which also works fine.
-Just know that the latter gives a darker-colored cookie and perhaps a slightly more earthy buckwheat taste.

-They will otherwise fall apart if you try to move them.
 Also, they're still baking in their own heat and developing their flavors once out of the oven.

 If easy-bake healthy cookies are your thing, you will also love these (all gluten-free):